SunCatMC/tapesKt/README.md

 comments can be written either after `#`, or after `\`

 ### output notes:
-* if output tape holds any value above 69, it gets capped at % 69
+* if output tape holds any value above 69 or below 0, it gets capped via performing unsigned mod 69 of the value
 * exactly 69 ends printing of the tape